jupyterhub/jupyterhub/docs/source/reference/oauth.md

 which should have the same effect as no credentials, and trigger the authorization process again.

-In JupyterHub's internal oauth, we have these layers of information that can go stale:
+In JupyterHub's internal OAuth, we have these layers of information that can go stale:

-- The oauth client has a **cache** of Hub responses for tokens, so it doesn't need to make API requests to the Hub for every request it receives.
+- The OAuth client has a **cache** of Hub responses for tokens, so it doesn't need to make API requests to the Hub for every request it receives.
   This cache has an expiry of five minutes by default, and is governed by the configuration `HubAuth.cache_max_age` in the single-user server.
-- The internal oauth token is stored in a cookie, which has its own expiry (default: 14 days), governed by `JupyterHub.cookie_max_age_days`.
+- The internal OAuth token is stored in a cookie, which has its own expiry (default: 14 days), governed by `JupyterHub.cookie_max_age_days`.
-- The internal oauth token can also itself expire, which is by default the same as the cookie expiry, since it makes sense for the token itself and the place it is stored to expire at the same time.
+- The internal OAuth token itself can also expire, which is by default the same as the cookie expiry, since it makes sense for the token itself and the place it is stored to expire at the same time.
   This is governed by `JupyterHub.cookie_max_age_days` first,